Lake Mead’s unexpected water level rise continues

 Estimates on the amount of water expected to come down the river at Lake Powell this year reached 177% of normal, “providing much-needed water after record-low water levels,” according to an April 7 briefing from the Western Water Assessment.

-Just a month earlier, the Bureau of Reclamation had estimated Lake Powell inflow at 113% of normal.
+Just a month earlier, the Bureau of Reclamation had estimated Lake Powell’s inflow at 113% of normal.

 But now conditions are rapidly shifting as temperatures increase.